A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-\item (1878) T. S. E. Dixon , Continued roots. \emph{The Analyst} \textbf{5}, no. 1, 20--21. { Cited in \textsc{Jones 2008} and \textsc{2015} .} This note, barely more than a page long, contains the earliest appearance yet of the English-language terms ``continued root" and ``continued power".
+{ Cited in \hyperref[Jon2008]{\textsc{Jones 2008}} and \hyperref[Jon2015]{\textsc{2015}} .} This note, barely more than a page long, contains the earliest appearance yet of the English-language terms ``continued root" and ``continued power".
 The author observes that the limit of is a root of the equation $x^n-px=q$ ; that ``solves" the equation $x^m+px^n=q$; and that

 are both roots of $x^2+px=q$.
-(The latter notation, placing the exponent to the left of the left parenthesis, was independently proposed more than a century later in \textsc{Jones 1991} .)
-We even find a continued reciprocal root solution ,
+(The latter notation, placing the exponent to the left of the left parenthesis, was independently proposed more than a century later in \hyperref[Jon1991]{\textsc{Jones 1991}} .)
+A continued reciprocal root solution to the equation $x^{m+n}+px^n=q$ is exhibited:

-to the equation $x^{m+n}+px^n=q$, anticipating \textsc{G\"{u}nther 1880} {G\"{u}nther, Siegmund}.
-The results are mainly formal, with no rigorous consideration given to convergence, nor are any limitations on the values of $p$ or $q$ mentioned.
-Most of Dixon's observations are covered or anticipated in \textsc{Doppler 1832} .
+Nothing is specified about $m$ or $n$, but if $n<m$ is assumed, then \eqref{E:Dix1878-1} could be construed as a continued reciprocal $\tfrac{m}{n}$ power .
+The results are formal, with no consideration given to convergence, nor are any limitations on the values of $p$ or $q$ mentioned.
+Most of these observations are covered or anticipated in \hyperref[Dop1832b]{\textsc{Doppler 1832b}} .